WilliamYi96/williamyi96.github.io/_pages/about.md

 <span style="color:red">What's New</span>
 ======
 * <span style="color:red">New!!</span> 2022.07.
-Our paper "Variance Reduced ProxSkip: Algorithm, Theory and Application to Federated Learning" is available on [arXiv](https://arxiv.org/abs/2207.04338)
+Our paper "Variance Reduced ProxSkip: Algorithm, Theory and Application to Federated Learning" is available on [arXiv](https://arxiv.org/abs/2207.04338).
 * <span style="color:red">New!!</span> 2022.07.
 [HGR-Net](https://arxiv.org/abs/2203.01386) for large-scale zero-shot learning has been accepted by ECCV 2022!
 Code is available [here](https://github.com/WilliamYi96/HGR-Net).
 * 2022.06.
-Reviewer for WACV 2023.
+Reviewer for WACV 2023, BMVC 2022.
 * 2022.06.
 I moved from Building-1 L4 to Building-1 L2.
 * 2022.06.
 Reviewer for NeurIPS 2022.
 * 2022.06.
 Continue serving as a [Student Ambassador](https://cemse.kaust.edu.sa/ask-a-student) 2022-2023 at KAUST CEMSE!